 Number of credits: 4

-College Compositions — ENGL130
+College Composition — ENGL130

 Development of skills necessary for expressing oneself competently through writing.
 Emphasis is on the writing process, critical thinking, sensitivity to audience, core documentation skills and responsibilities, and revision (with peer and instructor feedback).
 FF: CAPS Goal Area 1.